Expansion Packs, Add-ons, Sequels, and Other Crap the World Doesn’t Need

 It’s a fact that most people who own Nintendo consoles buy Nintendo-branded titles, like Zelda or Mario.
 This seemingly great position that Nintendo has put itself in is actually one of its biggest problems.
 Ever since the N64, 3rd parties have reduced the amount of games they release on Nintendo platforms.
 This then shifted the consumer populace to competing consoles like Playstation and Xbox.

 Lately, Nintendo has become more attractive to many 3rd parties, with the DS and Wii becoming break-out hits.
 But that’s just the first step.
 The second one is getting consumers to actually purchase the 3rd party titles.
 If no one buys them, third parties will soon lose interest in Nintendo again.
-So to help reduce the likelihood of the N64/GameCube days from happening again, I have compiled a short list of the best 3rd party Wii titles that are now available. → Fear the old posts.
+So to help reduce the likelihood of the N64/GameCube days from happening again, I have compiled a short list of the best 3rd party Wii titles that are now available. → Mrs. Article, you’re trying to seduce me.